cogmaster-stats/python-cogstats/_sources/install.txt

 ------------

-Check that the Operating System currently running on your computer (the so-called "host" OS, which is usually windows, macOS or linux) currently running on your computer) appears in the following list: https://www.virtualbox.org/manual/ch01.html#hostossupport If not, well, too bad for you, please install one of the supported OS on a different partition.
+Check that the Operating System currently running on your computer (the so-called "host" OS, which is usually windows, macOS or linux) appears in the following list: https://www.virtualbox.org/manual/ch01.html#hostossupport If not, well, too bad for you, please install one of the supported OS on a different partition.